Novo Nordisk wins design award for NovoTwist® needle

 NovoTwist® comes in 5 mm (32G Tip) and 8 mm (30G), and its novel bayonet fitting allows the user to twist the needle onto the insulin device.
 An audible and tactile ‘click’ confirms attachment of the needle.
-An integral glue tower minimises the risk of needle breakage, and short, thin needles ensure safe insulin deposition and reduce injection pain and bruising.
+An integral glue tower minimises the risk of needle breakage, and short, thin needles are designed to ensure effective insulin delivery and reduce injection pain and bruising.
 According to Sommavilla et al 2008, the needle is preferred by people with diabetes.

 About the Good Design Award™

 The Good Design Awards is a comprehensive programme for the evaluation and encouragement of design, organised by Japan Industrial Design Promotion Organization.
 The award’s parent organisation is the Good Design Products Selection System (commonly known as the G-Mark system), established in 1957 by the then Ministry of International Trade and Industry (the current Ministry of Economy, Trade and Industry).